What is the difference between a juicer and a slow juicer?

 Juicer: quickly grates

-A juicer has a drum on the inside that rotates, with a grater.
-As soon as you put the ingredients in at the top, this drum starts to spin quickly (centrifugation).
-Your fruit is grated and the juice is 'thrown' out of the fruit.
+The drum on the inside of the juicer has a grater that spins.
+When you put the ingredients in at the top, this drum starts spinning fast.
+Your fruit is being grated and the juice is 'swirled' out of the fruit.
 Your drink will be ready quickly.

 Slow juicer: slowly crushes

 A slow juicer 'crushes' your ingredients very slowly with the help of a mortar.
-The following applies to this device: the fewer rotations per minute (RPM), the more juice you have left.
+For this appliance, the fewer rotations per minute (RPM), the more juice you you'll have.
 Just as with a juicer, the pulp is then separated from the juice.
 Making juice with a slow juicer generally takes a little longer than making juice with a juicer.

 Feed tube